 The pituitary is a pea-sized gland that is attached to an area at the base of the brain called the hypothalamus.
-The pituitary gland is part of the endocrine system; a system of glands that produce and regulate hormones, affecting processes throughout the body.
+The pituitary gland is part of the endocrine system; a system of glands that produce and regulate hormones.
 The hypothalamus communicates with the rest of the brain and nervous system.
 It senses the body’s need for more or less of a particular hormone and controls the amount of hormone released from the pituitary.
 Pituitary disorders are characterised by an excess or a deficiency in one or more of the hormones produced by the pituitary gland.
 When the disorder is caused by a pituitary tumour, symptoms such as headache and loss of vision may be present due to compression of the surrounding tissues.

-- GH: regulates bone growth and muscle mass
+- GH: Regulates bone growth and muscle mass.

-- TSH: stimulates the thyroid gland to produce thyroid hormones, which regulate the rate at which the body uses energy (the metabolic rate)
+- TSH: Stimulates the thyroid gland to produce thyroid hormones, which regulate the rate at which the body uses energy (the metabolic rate).

-- ADH: controls the amount of water that the kidneys excrete, which in turn helps regulate the balance of water in the body.
+- ADH: Controls the amount of water that the kidneys excrete, which in turn helps regulate the balance of water in the body.

-- Oxytocin: stimulates the contraction of the uterus during and after childbirth and is responsible for stimulating the release of milk during breastfeeding.
+- Oxytocin: Stimulates the contraction of the uterus during and after childbirth and is responsible for stimulating the release of milk during breastfeeding.